High Quality and Latest Designs

 Jewels can make a saree look great.
 Bengali women love traditional gold jewelry.
 Gold chokers and Kaan Baalis are decent choices.
 A maang teeka and gold bangles can enhance your beauty.
 For a wedding party, pair sleek jewelry with your classic Baluchari silk saree.
 When wearing a heavily woven Baluchari silk saree, keep your jewelry simple.

 Open jackets are becoming a fashionable alternative to stylish blouses for sarees.
 It works beautifully with the saree and blouse, creating a modern look without sacrificing the saree's classic beauty.
-You can go all out with an embroidered jacket and a Baluchari saree or dress it down with a plain jacket and ]a thick saree.
+You can go all out with an embroidered jacket and a Baluchari saree or dress it down with a plain jacket.

 Wear your Baluchari saree as you normally would, but cinch the pallu in at the waist with a belt.
 You can even use a kamarbhandh if you want to go for a more traditional look.
 A perfect belt suiting the saree will work wonders and will add a statement style to the look.
 Try different types of belt that might suit the saree.